How to design exponential (10x) business models?

 4. Channels: Multi-modal and Social

-Many exponential businesses are using social collaboration to connect physical and multiple digital outlets to enhance the value of their core offering.
+Many exponential businesses are using social collaboration to connect physical and multiple digital outlets to enhance the value of their core offerings.
 Think of this as user-generated content amplified through network externalities—the more people that contribute to the platform, the more valuable the service becomes.
 The fastest-growing companies use this strategy as a driver of customer acquisition, engagement and lifetime value.
 The traffic app Waze married GPS data with real-time traffic input from users, using gamification methods to make the process fun and engaging.
 Waze was bought by Google for $1.3 billion when they had only 100 employees, and it has since become the go-to service for commuters.

-5. Key Activities: Automated and scalable processes
+5. Key Activities: Ultra scalable processes

 Technology can help analyze and automate routine activities to disrupt traditional manufacturing or delivery methods.
 Amazon has long used robots to stock and retrieve products from its warehouses and is getting closer to delivering its products via drones.
 It also realized one of its most important strategic activities—cloud and data storage—could become a valuable resource for others.
 Amazon Web Services (AWS)—rented access to computing infrastructure—was launched in 2006.
 Ten years on, it contributed 56 percent of Amazon’s growth and is on target to be a $100 billion business in less than five years.